-To apply to become a South Carolina Notary Public, you may complete the Notary Public Application and Renewal Application (PDF).
+- To apply to become a South Carolina Notary Public or renew your notary commission, you must complete the paper application Notary Public Application and Renewal Application (PDF) to mail to your county delegation office or the House of Representatives if you do not have a delegation office in your county.
 You must be a registered voter to become a notary public.
 If you do not know your voter registration number, call your County Board of Elections and Voter Registration or you may visit the South Carolina Election Commission website.

-If you are resigning or no longer qualified as a notary then you may complete the Change in Status Resignation Form (PDF) to mail into our office.
+- If you are resigning or are no longer qualified as a notary, then you may complete the Change in Status Resignation Form on our Online Notary Portal.

 Title 26, Chapter 2 of the S.C.
 Code of Laws and Chapter 113, Article 4 of the S.C.
 Code of Regulations set forth procedures for registration as an electronic notary public, registration of electronic notarization technology vendors, and requirements for execution of electronic notarizations.
 We encourage all prospective South Carolina electronic notaries public to carefully review these provisions.